Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

 Failing to keep up with the mortgage repayments can result in repossession of your home, so you should do everything in your power to protect yourself and mortgage payment protection insurance is a wonderful safety net for hard times.

-Mortgage insurance costs are calculated on many factors.
-There is no one-size-fits-all and every individual is quoted on their unique circumstances.
+Mortgage insurance costs are based and calculated on many variable factors.
+There is no one-size-fits-all and individual quotes are based on their unique circumstances.

-Factors that may impact your monthly mortgage protection insurance premiums include (but not always limited to):
+Factors that can impact your mortgage protection insurance quote will include (but is not limited to):

 - Age